kahmali/meteor-restivus/README.md

 # Restivus
 #### REST APIs for the Best of Us!

-Restivus makes building REST APIs in Meteor 0.9.0+ an absolute breeze.
-The package is inspired by [RestStop2][reststop2-docs] and uses [Iron Router][iron-router]'s server-side routing to provide:
+Restivus makes building REST APIs in Meteor 0.9.0+ easier than ever before!
+The package is inspired by [RestStop2][reststop2-docs] and [Collection API](https://github.com/crazytoad/meteor-collectionapi), and is built on top of [Iron Router][iron-router]'s server-side routing to provide:
 - A simple interface for creating REST APIs
 - **NEW!** Ridiculously easy setup of CRUD endpoints for Mongo Collections
 - User authentication via the API
   - Optional login and logout endpoints
   - Access to `this.user` in authenticated endpoints
+  - Custom authentication if needed
 - Role permissions for limiting access to specific endpoints
   - Works alongside the [`alanning:roles`][alanning-roles] package - Meteor's accepted role permission package